gbroxey/blog/_posts/2023-04-09-lucy-fenwick.md

 The purpose of this post is to talk about arguably the simplest efficient prime counting algorithm out there - it is nowhere near the fastest (and there are [lots of cool ways][5] to do this), but it is very fast.
 In the end we'll be able to compute $\pi(10^{13})$ in less than 3s.
 If you want the absolute fastest prime counting algorithm, you'll have to look at some more complicated math than this - I think it's generally accepted that Kim Walisch's [primecount][23] contains some of the fastest implementations of some very technically complex algorithms for this purpose.
 Check it out even if you aren't implementing those algorithms yourself.

-I'll be describing how the basic algorithm works first, and then showing how you can use a Fenwick tree to greatly improve the runtime by using some more memory.
+I'll be describing how the basic algorithm works first, and then showing how you can use a Fenwick tree to asymptotically improve the runtime by using some more memory.
 This is a long and involved read with a lot of references, but I've tried my best to be accurate and descriptive here.
 I'm going to write this assuming that the reader hasn't seen either Lucy's algorithm nor Fenwick trees before.

+I added an addendum today, Feb 10 2025, mentioning some implementation improvements that were preventing my basic Lucy's algorithm from being fast.
+Please [read it](#addendum---feb-10-2025) at some point along the way.

 Throughout, $x$ will be the large integer (like $10^8 \ll x \ll 10^{15}$) for which we want to calculate $\pi(x)$.